Ktestrip/nanameue/README.md

 I really focused on doing the cleanest things, most testable things, and easier things to understand.
 No black magic, or dark undocummented API usage

 About third party, only robust and trusted third party libraries are used.
-I pick them the same way I would do for a professionnal project. checking number of star, issues, number of answer to this library on SO, and does it exactly cover 100% of my needs.
+I pick them the same way I would do for a professionnal project. checking number of star, issues, number of answer to this library on SO, and asking myself if it exactly cover 100% of my needs.

 Firebase is used as a backend